 When incrementally adjusting the conversion period via the A + A' or A - A' register options, a specific protocol must be followed.
 For both transmit and receive conversion periods, the incremental conversion period adjustment is performed near the end of the conversion period.
-The command to use the incremental conversion period adjust options is sent to the AIC during an FSX frame sync.
+The command to use the incremental conversion period adjust options is sent to the AIC during an \overline{FSX} frame sync.
 The ongoing transmit conversion period is then adjusted.
 However, three possibilities exist for the receive conversion period adjustment as shown in Figure 2-6.
-When the adjustment command is issued during transmit conversion period A, receive conversion period A is adjusted if there is sufficient time between $t_1$ and $t_2$ .
-If there is not sufficient time between $t_1$ and $t_2$ , receive conversion period B is adjusted.
-The third option is that the receive portion of an adjustment command can be ignored if the adjustment command.
+When the adjustment command is issued during transmit conversion period A, receive conversion period A is adjusted if there is sufficient time between t_1 and t_2 .
+If there is not sufficient time between t_1 and t_2 , receive conversion period B is adjusted.
+The third option is that the receive portion of an adjustment command can be ignored if the adjustment command is sent during a receive conversion period, which is adjusted due to a prior adjustment command.
 For example, if adjustment commands are issued during transmit conversion periods A, B, and C, the first two commands may cause receive conversion periods A and B to be adjusted, while the third receive adjustment command is ignored.
 The third adjustment command is ignored since it was issued during receive conversion period B, which already is adjusted via the transmit conversion period B adjustment command.